-Hyperoxaluria occurs when you have too much oxalate in your urine.
-Oxalate is a natural chemical in your body, and it's also found in certain types of food.
-But too much oxalate in your urine can cause serious problems.
+Hyperoxaluria (hi-pur-ok-suh-LU-ree-uh) happens when you have too much oxalate in your urine.
+Oxalate is a natural chemical the body makes.
+It's also found in some foods.
+But too much oxalate in the urine can cause serious problems.

-Hyperoxaluria can be caused by inherited (genetic) disorders, an intestinal disease or eating too many oxalate-rich foods.
-The long-term health of your kidneys depends on early diagnosis and prompt treatment of hyperoxaluria.
+Hyperoxaluria can be caused by a change in a gene, an intestine disease or eating too many foods that are high in oxalate.
+The long-term health of your kidneys depends on finding hyperoxaluria early and getting it treated quickly.

-Oxalosis happens after the kidneys fail in people who have primary and intestinal causes of hyperoxaluria, and excess oxalate builds up in the blood.
-This can lead to oxalate deposits in blood vessels, bones and body organs.
+Oxalosis (ok-suh-LOW-sis) happens after the kidneys stop working well in people who have primary and intestine-related causes of hyperoxaluria.
+Too much oxalate collects in the blood.
+This can lead to oxalate buildups in blood vessels, bones and organs.

 Often, the first sign of hyperoxaluria is a kidney stone.
-Symptoms of a kidney stone can include:
+Kidney stone symptoms can include:

 When to see a doctor